Choosing between Redfin, a discount brokerage, and a traditional realtor involves considering your priorities and the differences in service and cost.

 Redfin: Salaried agents

-Redfin agents work for a salary, and they can earn bonuses for hitting specific metrics.
 Unfortunately, that doesn’t provide the same incentive to help sell your home for more money that a commission-based income does.
 Redfin agents are more incentivized by volume, so the more homes they can sell, the better.
-That’s not to say they aren’t working hard for their clients, but it will mean that you won’t get the same personalized dedication that you’ll get with a local, commission-based agent.
+That’s not to say they aren’t working hard for their clients, but you might not get the personalized dedication you’ll likely get with a local, commission-based agent.

 Conventional realtor: Commission-based agent compensation